ComposableFi/composable/code/centauri/ibc/modules/ics04_channel.md

 This packet is handled by the function defined here [`here`](/code/centauri/ibc/modules/src/core/ics04_channel/handler/timeout_on_close.rs#L29)
 After verifying the validity of this packet, the top level dispatch function calls the `on_timeout_packet` module callback through the router using the source port id defined in the packet.
 A `TimeoutOnClose` event is emitted after a successful execution.

+### Ports

+PortIds and ModuleIds are unique strings used to identify modules, the former is only used locally within the framework,
+while the latter is part of the ICS specification.
+For this implementation of ibc, the port requirements are defined by the [`PortReader`](/code/centauri/ibc/modules/src/core/ics05_port/context.rs#L10)
+trait to be implemented on the `Context` object and provide a way for ports to map to ModuleIds.

+Ports and ModuleIds should be statically defined.